Skip to main content

 Industries

 Career pathways for these graduates are diverse.
-They work across education, NHS, healthcare and charity sectors as well as in marketing and other business roles.
-Their transferable skills, enhanced analytical abilities, research proficiency, critical thinking and teamwork prove valuable across public, private and third sectors.
+They work across education, NHS, healthcare and charity sectors as well as in marketing and other business and management roles.
+Their transferable skills - enhanced analytical abilities, research proficiency, critical thinking and teamwork - prove valuable across public, private and third sectors.

 Occupations

 Typical roles include teaching and educational support positions at both primary and secondary levels.
-Graduates also become mental health practitioners and assistant psychologists, in addition to other social roles (community assistant and youth worker) and positions in marketing, public relations and sales.
+Graduates also become mental health practitioners and assistant psychologists, for some as careers in their own right, for others as steps towards clinical or educational psychology doctorates.
+Others pursue other social roles (community assistant and youth worker) and positions in marketing, public relations and sales.

 Graduate Outcomes explained